hennelly/Phylogenomics_workshop/Phylogenomic Analysis 2/README.md

       student's interest and conservation genomics
     - Treemix -> personally not a huge fan, could be spurious results that are difficult to explain, but it is a nice visual analysis to understand gene flow impact on evolutionary relationships

  2.)
 Or do the mitochondrial tree for Phylogenomics 1, and the nuclear tree for Phylogenomics 2.
-For people with little experience with phylogenetics, doing the one-locus mtDNA tree first might be helpful, and can include some insightul discussions on comparing mtDNA and the nuclear tree, limitations with mtDNA.
+For people with little experience with phylogenetics, doing the one-locus mtDNA tree first might be helpful, both conceptually and can include some insightul discussions on comparing mtDNA and the nuclear tree, limitations with mtDNA.

+3.)
+Timing the divergence - would be nice, but this is quite difficult and needs some additional sources of data (fossils, etc) that will need to be researched.
+Might be too much for the students.